flyskywhy/react-native-modal-animated/README.md

-# react-native-modal-animated
+# @flyskywhy/react-native-modal-animated

-An animated and highly customizable react-native modal.
+An animated and highly customizable react-native modal, use Animated.View instead of a separate activity like react-native-modal so work with react-native-gesture-handler perfectly.

+Forked from [rafalkaczynsky/react-native-modal-animated](https://github.com/rafalkaczynsky/react-native-modal-animated), and replaced `componentWillReceiveProps` by React Hooks to support latest React.

+Thanks to rafalkaczynsky, now we can perform a workaround for react-native-gesture-handler [Doesn't work in a modal](https://github.com/software-mansion/react-native-gesture-handler/issues/139) issue :P

 ## Features

 * Smooth enter/exit animations
 * Plain simple and flexible APIs
+* Work with react-native-gesture-handler perfectly

 ## Demo